 7. The posts which the Government considers suitable for pre-appointment hearings to be held by select committees are listed in Annex A to the Cabinet Office publication Guidance on pre-appointment scrutiny by House of Commons select committees.
 The Liaison Committee will publish periodically on its website a list of pre-appointment hearings held by select committees.

 9. The presumption is that the relevant select committee will hold the hearing.
-There may be occasions where appointments may be scrutinised by a committee or committees other than the relevant select committee.
-Such arrangements should in the first instance be negotiated between the committees concerned and the appointing Minister.
+There may be occasions where appointments may be scrutinised by a committee or committees other than the relevant select committee, including through a joint hearing.
+Such arrangements should in the first instance be negotiated between the committees concerned, in consultation with the appointing Minister.
 Any dispute which cannot be thus resolved may be referred to the Liaison Committee.

-10. For certain posts it may be appropriate for the territorial select committees to be consulted.
+10. For certain posts it may be appropriate for the select committees that scrutinise the work of the Northern Ireland Office, the Scotland Office and the Wales Office to be consulted.

 11. Nothing in these guidelines shall be considered to fetter any select committee’s right to invite, and power to summon, any individual.